Azure-Samples/explore-iot-operations/samples/dapr-service-bus/README.md

 1. mosquitto_pub from the [Mosquitto](https://mosquitto.org/download/) installer

 > [!WARNING]
-> If installing Mosquitto for Windows, deselect the `Service` component as you may have conflicts with the Mosquitto broker and IoT MQ.
+> If installing Mosquitto for Windows, deselect the `Service` component as you may have conflicts with the MQTT Broker.

 ## Setup